hobbit-project/DEBS-2018/README.md

 1) URI of the benchmarkAPI to be placed into your system.ttl file

 ## News
 9 Mar 2018: The repository and remote docker images were updated.
 New code shows evaluation of you results predicted by your system.
-Data Generator was replaced by Task Generator, which still requires training dataset to be downloaded and placed into it.
+Data Generator was replaced by Task Generator, which still requires training dataset to be downloaded and placed into the data folder.
 Please delete old-one docker images from your local cache (using `docker rmi <imageName>`) in order to new images being downloaded by the SDK.
 The online benchmark will be announced soon.

 ## FAQ
 Feel free to ask any questions regading the DEBS Grand Challenge 2018 under the [Issues](https://github.com/hobbit-project/DEBS-GC-2018/issues) tab.